elektrosoftsol/POS-Inventory-Management-System/README.md

 # POS-Inventory-Management-System
-<p>Note: This software uses .Net Framework 4.5.2 and can support both x86 and x64 OS.
+<p><b>Note:</b> This software uses .Net Framework 4.5.2 and can support both x86 and x64 OS.
 MySQL database is used.
-Use MySQL Workbench to open databsae "posisdb"</p>
+Use MySQL Workbench to open databsae "posisdb". <b>User can setup server info by F12 key when login screen appears.<b/></p>

 <h3> Track your sales </h3>
 <ul>